 - If the child’s behavior leads to a reward there would be an increase in the behavior.

-- If the child’s behavior leads to punishment there would be a decrease in the specific behavior.
+- Should the child’s behavior lead to punishment there would be a decrease in the specific behavior.

 - If the child’s behavior does not lead to either punishment or reward, the behavior would be extinguished.

-When children notices the consequences of a certain behavior, whether good or bad, a mental link is formed which would either increase or prevent certain behavior.
-Unfortunately parents are negatively biased and tend to only notice the undesired or naughty behavior of our children.
-As a result of this negative bias we have become a punitive society.
+When children learn the consequences of a certain behavior a mental link is formed which can either increase or prevent certain behavior.
+Unfortunately parents tend to be negatively biased and tend to only notice the undesired or naughty behavior of children.

-You would experience an increase in positive behavior and communication with your child when you start also reinforcing correct behavior.
-Good behavior can be reinforced through simple measures like a hug, a pat on the back, praise, the opportunity to decide on tonight’s dinner or which television program will be watched by the family.
+When you start reinforcing correct behavior you will experience an increase in positive behavior and communication in your child.
+Good behavior can be reinforced through simple measures like a hug or a pat on the back.
+Use every day opportunities to praise your child’s decision making skills.
+Include them while you decide on tonight’s dinner or which television program will be watched by the family.

-Simple charts with the child’s name on, put in a visible spot can be used effectively for reinforcing good behavior.
-By putting a simple gold star next to the good behavior, your child will experience pride and a sense of success.
+Simple charts with the child’s name on, placed in a visible spot can be used effectively for reinforcing good behavior.
+By putting a gold star next to the good behavior, your child will experience pride and a sense of success.
 This works especially well with younger children.
-Older children can also benefit through the use of charts, but a point system should be implemented, where after achieving a certain goal a reward is received.
-It is beneficial to involve your child in the making of the chart using his favorite colors or themes.
-Older children should be able to join in on the decision of which rewards they will receive.
-It is important that it is reasonable rewards that can be given as quickly and often as possible.
-Charts should not be used to punish children for bad behavior, rather institute other forms of punishment.
+Older children will react better to a point system, where achieving a certain goal is rewarded.
+It is beneficial to involve your child in the making of the chart, using his favorite colors or themes.
+Older children should be able to join in on the discussion of which rewards they will receive.
+It is important that these are reasonable rewards that can be given as quickly and often as possible.
+Charts should not be used to punish children for bad behavior.
+Rather institute other forms of punishment.

-The process of reinforcement can be summarized by saying a certain situation would elicit an action that would either lead to reward or punishment when a behaviour is ignored it will disappear.
+The process of reinforcement can be summarized by saying that a certain situation would elicit an action that would either lead to reward or punishment, and when a certain behaviour is ignored it will disappear.